Ratstail91/Toy/docs/spec.md

 var y : float = float x;
 ```

-Defining the type of a variable is not required - in such a case, the type is "any".
+Defining the type of a variable is not required - in such a case, the type defaults to "any".

 ```
-//define the variable named "v" with any type var z = 1;
+//define the variable named "z" with any type var z = 1;
 ```